 We would go back and forth every few days, him saying that if people didn’t like the joke a comedian made, then they should simply leave the club, or turn off the TV rather than criticize and me saying the harm wasn’t with the people who could leave or change the channel, the harm lay with those who would stay and laugh.
 Those who believed the ugliness being spread below every pun and wisecrack.

-He would ask me again and again what kind of jokes I would deem off-limits and I would say the obvious ones were those that made light of sexual assault or abuse and those that reinforced painful stereotypes of race, nationality, sex and gender, disability, religion, or sexual orientation.
+He would ask me again and again what kind of jokes I would deem off-limits and I would say the obvious ones were those that made light of sexual assault or abuse and those that reinforced painful stereotypes of race, nationality, sex, gender, disability, religion, or sexual orientation.
 He would tell jokes that were examples of each and try to explain to me why they were so funny, why they were art.
 “Because rape is absurd”, he would say, or “because the stereotype is stupid”.
-After so many rounds, I usually just gave up felling exhausted and hurt myself.
+After so many rounds, I usually just gave up feeling exhausted and hurt myself.

 Looking back on the discussions now I can see that I lacked the language or the syntax to explain that our diverging viewpoints lay in the fact that we had clearly been hearing very different jokes over the course of our lives.